TabbycatPie/CustomKeyboard/Readme.md

 3. The device worked correctly, but ZDDKeyboardSetter.exe keep failing to find your device:

-   * Change your a port will temporarily solve this problem.
+   * Change to another USB port will temporarily solve this problem.

    * Go to Windows device manager and reinstall the USB driver. (details below)